 Mint acknowledges using cookies and other tracking technologies.
 It says it uses people’s information to conduct research, but “only in a way that would not allow you or any other person to be identified.”

-If you choose to try and implement a “do not track” feature from your browser, Mint will ignore that request.
-Why?
-According to the company, Mint is “not currently configured to respond to browsers’ ‘Do Not Track’ signals because at this time no formal ‘Do Not Track’ standard has been adopted.”
+“Do not track” feature don’t work with Mint.
+This is because Mint is “not currently configured to respond to browsers’ ‘Do Not Track’ signals because at this time no formal ‘Do Not Track’ standard has been adopted.”

 Limitations of Mint